HIGHLIGHTS-Tennis-Australian Open day three | Sports-Games

 HIGHLIGHTS-Tennis-Australian Open day three

 Highlights of day three of the Australian Open tennis championships at Melbourne Park on Wednesday.
 All matches are second round.
-Times local (GMT +11): 0330 SERENA STROLLS INTO ROUND THREE
+Times local (GMT +11): 1630 FUCSOVICS KNOCKS OUT WAWRINKA IN FIVE SETS

-Serena Williams, chasing a record-equalling 24th Grand Slam title, raced past Serbia's Nina Stojanovic 6-3 6-0 in just 69 minutes to reach the third round for the 19th time.
-0320 SCHWARTZMAN BREEZES PAST MULLER

-Argentine eighth seed Diego Schwartzman converted nine break points in a dominant 6-2 6-0 6-3 win over France's lucky loser Alexandre Muller.
-0320 AUGER-ALIASSIME KNOCKS OUT HOME HOPE DUCKWORTH

-Canadian youngster Felix Auger-Aliassime progressed to the third round for the first time with a 6-4 6-1 6-2 win over local favourite James Duckworth.
+Hungarian Marton Fucsovics got the better of three-time Grand Slam champion and 17th seed Stan Wawrinka 7-5 6-1 4-6 2-6 7-6(9) in a thriller lasting almost four hours.
+1610 MUGURUZA EASES PAST SAMSONOVA

+Spanish 14th seed Garbine Muguruza sealed a 6-3 6-1 win over Russian qualifier Liudmila Samsonova in just over an hour.
 READ MORE:

-Serena sees off Stojanovic to sweep into third round Andreescu dumped from Australian Open by crafty Hsieh
+Wawrinka falls to fearless Fucsovics in five-set thriller Serena sees off Stojanovic to sweep into third round

 All business Barty doles out Melbourne 'double bagel' Nadal back in form at Australian Open